Mernda: Today

 From the early 2000s, the area began being suburbanised with several new estates being constructed.
 The suburb of Mernda consists of a number of new and developing housing subdivisions offering the new communities of Mernda Villages, Settlers Hill, Everton Gardens, Bridge Inn Rise, Berry Lane, Mernda Ridge, Woodland Waters, Hawkstowe, Riverdale and Renaissance Rise.

 In 2009 Working Heritage acquired the Carome property and repaired and updated it for community use.
 Carome is currently home to a cafe and community garden.

 A strategic transport plan developed by the Victorian State Government had earmarked Mernda to be 're-connected' to the rail system by 2027; however, the 'South Morang and Mernda Rail Alliance' sought an earlier completion date of 2014 due to rising population and congestion in the area.
 Passenger trains recommenced to Mernda on 26 August 2018 for the first time in almost 60 years.

 In November 2021 Major Roads Projects Victoria appointed a construction partner for The Bridge Inn Road Upgrade between Plenty and Yan Yean roads.
-It will add extra lanes in each direction, install traffic lights, build a bridge over the Plenty River and upgrade the existing bridge, install safety barriers, upgrade intersections and build a new shared walking and cycling path.
+The project will add extra lanes in each direction, install traffic lights, build a bridge over the Plenty River and upgrade the existing bridge, install safety barriers, upgrade intersections and build a new shared walking and cycling path.
 The road will be complete by 2025.

 In April 2023 the historic Wollert Methodist Church was relocated to Carome Homestead as part of the Epping Road Upgrade project.

 Education

 Mernda is located 15 minutes' drive to RMIT University Bundoora Campus & approximately 30 minutes to La Trobe University.
 Mernda has two primary schools; Mernda Primary School and St Joseph's Catholic Primary School.
 The two higher secondary colleges Mernda Hills Christian College and Ivanhoe Grammar School plenty campus co-educational from Prep to Year 12 are located in Bridge Inn Road in Doreen.
-Plenty Valley Christian College is also a Prep to year 12 co-educational private school located 5 minutes drive from Mernda.
+Plenty Valley Christian College is also a Prep to Year 12 co-educational private school located 5 minutes drive from Mernda.
 In December 2015 construction of two new government schools began.
 Mernda Central P-12 College located on Breadalbane Avenue and Mernda Park Primary School located on Riverdale Boulevard started to open in January 2017.